-Word Definition Act Civil and Administrative Tribunal Act 2013 Rules Civil and Administrative Tribunal Rules 2014 address for service of a An address of a place in New South Wales: party (a) which the party has stated is the address that can be used for service of documents on the party; and (b) at which documents can be left for the party during ordinary business hours or to which documents for the party can be posted. application A document by which any application is made to NCAT or by which proceedings are commenced in NCAT. lodge a document with Deliver or send a document to the Tribunal in a way the Tribunal which complies with the Act, the Rules and this Procedural Direction. registrar The principal registrar or any other person employed as a registrar of the Tribunal. serve a document on a Deliver or send a document to the person in a way which person complies with the Act, the Rules and this Procedural Direction.
+Word Definition Act Civil and Administrative Tribunal Act 2013 Rules Civil and Administrative Tribunal Rules 2014 address for service of a An address of a place in New South Wales: party (a) which the party has stated is the address that can be used for service of documents on the party; and (b) at which documents can be left for the party during ordinary business hours or to which documents for the party can be posted. lodge a document with Deliver or send a document to the Tribunal in a way the Tribunal which complies with the Act, the Rules and this Procedural Direction. registrar The principal registrar or any other person employed as a registrar of the Tribunal. serve a document on a Deliver or send a document to the person in a way which person complies with the Act, the Rules and this Procedural Direction.